Over 30 years of sleep research shows just how important it is for our:

 - Keep your bedroom cool.
-That and having a warm shower or bath will help your core body temperature to cool down, something it needs to do to help you get off to sleep (ever woken in the night with one foot out of the covers?
-Your body is trying to cool down!)
+That, and having a warm shower or bath will help your core body temperature to cool down.
+This is something it needs to do to help you get off to sleep.
+Ever woken in the night with one foot out of the covers?
+Your body is trying to cool down!

 They’re Simple Tips, But Not Necessarily Easy to Implement

 Of course, you don’t have to do any of these things.